Foshan (Guangdong) City Information

 Within Foshan, a number of townships have developed specialties in particular industries with several separate clusters forming as a result.
 This has seen Ronggui and Beijiao emerge as manufacturers of home electrical appliances, while Lecong and Longjiang have focused on furniture, Shiwan and Nanzhuang on ceramics, Dali on aluminum, Chencun on flowers and Xiqiao on textiles.
 In all, Foshan is home to 41 townships that have a speciality in one particular industry, with a further 38 townships recognised at the municipal level as being specialised in a certain sector.
 Overall, Foshan is ranked number one among all of Guangdong’s prefecture-level cities in terms of its number of industrial townships.

-With regard to gross industrial output value, privately-owned companies account for 70.4% of all the city’s commercial enterprises.
+With regard to gross industrial output value, privately-owned companies account for about 70% of all the city’s commercial enterprises.
 Among the city’s key businesses are Midea, Country Garden and Galanz, with local enterprises also producing a number of the mainland’s most high-profile brands, including Foshan Lighting, Haitian Flavouring and Food, New Zhong Yuan Ceramics, Jianlibao drinks, Lesso non-metallic tubing and Esquel textiles.

 Although the percentage GDP share contributed by Foshan’s secondary industry has declined somewhat since 2009, it still accounts for the largest share overall.
 Over the same period, the proportion accounted for by the tertiary industry has risen gradually.